The White Christmas Guarantee

 The Mountain Huckleberry is the State Fruit of Idaho and one among many types of Huckleberries that can be found.

-Many people enjoy picking Huckelberries as a yearly tradition.
+Many people enjoy picking Huckleberries as a yearly tradition.
 It is a true labor of love that may entail hours of hiking and picking to get enough berries to make anything substantial.

 The trick is finding where the Huckleberries are.
 People tend to keep their Huckleberry spots secret like fishermen do with their favorite fishing holes.
 Here are some tips to help you find Huckleberries (illustrated by photo below).